anqxyr/jarvis/README.md

 ### 1.0.4

+Other changes

+* Adjusted the help command.
+* Normalised argument parsing for the !dice command.

 Bug fixes

 * Fixed incorrect creation times for articles that are less than a day old.
 * Improved the results of --usage for modal commands.
-* Adjusted the help command.
+* Fixed missing titles for several articles with non-standard series formatting.

 ### 1.0.3